rvallely/ncNewsApp/README.md

 Testing provided an effective structure, keeping me focussed on one endpoint at a time, and one test at a time, always building out from the simplest test cases first.

+## Special Note

+I enjoyed using bcrypt to hash the passwords because security is an area I've always been interested in.
+Being able to successfully hash passwords in this project as an extra feature and understand more of how passwords are kept secure was really satisfying.

 ## Technology

 The backend was written in PSQL and JavaScript.